 Perform a MEM run using this trajectory file, a limiting mass of 10 g, and a body-fixed coordinate system for outputs (so that the +z direction will point directly outward from the lunar surface).

 Extract the total flux for the appropriate population (low- or high-density) on a space-facing surface: this will correspond to the ẑ direction.
-Divide Eq. flun by this quantity to obtain a flux scaling term as a function of limiting NEO mass that can be applied to MEM flux elements.
+Divide Eq.
+7-1 by this quantity to obtain a flux scaling term as a function of limiting NEO mass that can be applied to MEM flux elements.

 7.2.2 Speed Distribution